IkeC/Milkwave/README.md

 ## History

-The original [MilkDrop2](https://www.geisswerks.com/milkdrop/) WinAmp plugin created by Ryan Geiss was turned into a Windows standalone application by Maxim Volskiy as [BeatDrop](https://github.com/mvsoft74/BeatDrop) and has since been improved upon eg. in the [BeatDrop-Music-Visualizer](https://github.com/OfficialIncubo/BeatDrop-Music-Visualizer) and MilkDrop3 projects.
+The original [MilkDrop2](https://www.geisswerks.com/milkdrop/) WinAmp plugin created by Ryan Geiss was turned into a Windows standalone application by Maxim Volskiy as [BeatDrop](https://github.com/mvsoft74/BeatDrop) and has since been improved upon eg. in the [BeatDrop-Music-Visualizer](https://github.com/OfficialIncubo/BeatDrop-Music-Visualizer) project.
+Milkwave originally started as a fork of BeatDrop-Music-Visualizer, and most Visualizer features and improvements are still kept in tight sync between our projects.

-For a more detailed explanation of all features, please read the [Manual](https://github.com/IkeC/Milkwave/blob/main/Build/Manual.md).
+For a more detailed explanation of all features, please read the [Manual](https://github.com/IkeC/Milkwave/blob/main/Manual.md).

 For a chronological list of Milkwave releases and features, read the [Changes](Changes.md).